-VDER was developed to improve upon net metering and take into account all the additional benefits the solar power creates for the state.
+VDER was developed to improve net metering and take into account all the additional benefits solar power creates for the state.

 While net metering is a simple kWh-for-kWh exchange, the VDER evaluates solar’s benefits as a “value stack.”
 This collection of values includes locational, environmental, and temporal factors of solar energy.
 These factors affect how much your utility will credit you via the Value Stack Tariff.